 And not only that but storytelling also lights up the brain's sensory cortex which makes listeners hear, feel, taste, and even smell the story you're telling.

 A great example is a promotional campaign ran by Google 2013 in India using a clever ad.
 In this commercial, Google tells the story of two friends who've been separated as a result of the India-Pakistan partition and then brought back together after six decades, thanks to Google Search.

 Conclusion: Don’t Market, Position Conversationally

-Social media marketing is hard work.
-However, it's impossible to ignore the benefits.
-If you don't take it seriously, you'll surely miss out on, customers, leads, online recognition, and sales.
-Just remember, social networks are made to discuss and converse with others.
+Go into chat mode with your customers and see if you don't build more customers, leads, online recognition, and sales.
+Social networks are made to discuss and converse with others.
 So if your audience isn't your top priority – you won't be able to see any results.
-However, if you do, then you'll be well on your way to creating an engaged audience and establishing your brand's presence across all your social channels.
+Conversations really do create an engaged audience, establishing your brand's presence across all your social channels.